 ‘Mysterious girl Magenta’ was a daily ritual which started when the creator Ana was pregnant.
 Ana feed her obsession by picking the flowers from the costume and flower fields in an organic fashion.
 Combined with photography when out and about to add more flavour to the main shoot with Magenta in the limelight.
 A tale is written to add the icing on this dark but delicious cake.
 Read the backstory behind Ana’s photography project ‘Mannequin-a-day’ inspired by Noah Scalin’s blog ‘Skull-a-day’

-See the ‘Mannequin-a-day’ post for more detail as to how this came about.
 This project lead the authors passion back to creative styling with her head continually buzzing with ideas.
 See the ‘Mannequin-a-day gallery’.

 Ana’s inspiration stems back to Edward Kienholz & Aubrey Beardsley, who are two of Ana’s favourite artists.
 They both blow her mind with the magic they created.
 Kienholz for the hands on spectacular works such as ‘The Merry-Go-World or Begat by Chance and the Wonder Horse Trigger’ and Beardsley on paper.